GWENRemake-Project/GWEN-Ban-Animation/README.md

 # GWEN-Ban-Animation
 Gwen ban animation.
-This is the animation plugin we use
+This is the plugin we use.
+Comes with plugins and configs.